-I am a Senior Creative Developer, originally from New Zealand, now living and working in New York City.
-Throughout my career I have worked for agencies such as Fantasy Interactive, Firstborn and Resn.
+I am a Senior Front-end Developer, originally from New Zealand, now living and working in New York City.
+Throughout my career I have worked for agencies such as Fantasy Interactive, Firstborn, Resn and Tool of North America.

 While working on clients accounts including Toyota, L'Oreal, Wrigley's, Sony and Puma.
 I consider myself predominantly self-taught developer (only using Flash briefly at University), the ever changing landscape of web design/development means I am always learning new things.
 I enjoy the creativity of front-end web development and collaborating with a team of designers, developers and producers to create meaningful user experiences.

 10 questions for Simon Lindsay:

 What did you do before becoming a designer/developer?

 I was at University in New Zealand studying towards a bachelors degree in Accounting.
 In my third year I really started to hate accounting, thankfully I was able to finish my degree and ended up completing it as a double major.
 With E-commerce being the second major, which is where I started learning Flash.

 Twitter.
 I follow many people, I can just open up twitter and get a list of inspiring words and links.

 Which are your favorite studios, designers or agencies?

 People who have been in the industry long enough will remember Hi-Res.
 They were definitely an inspiration earlier in my career.

 These days I would look at HelloMonday, 84Paris, OKFcous.
 Outside of ad agencies I really enjoy the interactives the New York Times Design team has been doing.